wimpysworld/obs-studio-portable/README.md

 The install process is simple:

-  - Download the tarball (and sha256 hash) of OBS Studio for the version of Ubuntu you're running.
+  - Download the tarball (and sha256 hash) of OBS Studio Portable for the version of Ubuntu you're running.
     - **Builds are specific to an Ubuntu release!**
   - Extract the tarball somewhere.
-  - Run `obs-dependencies`, include in the tarball, to make sure the runtime requirements for OBS Studio are satisfied.
+  - Run `obs-dependencies`, included in the tarball, to make sure the runtime requirements for OBS Studio are satisfied.
   - Run `obs-portable` to launch OBS Studio.
-    - **It is essential you use `obs-portable` to launch OBS Studio** to ensure it finds all the associated libraries and add-ons.
+    - **It is essential you use the `obs-portable` launcher** to ensure OBS Studio finds all the associated libraries and add-ons.

 ```bash
 wget "https://github.com/wimpysworld/obs-studio-portable/releases/download/r22274/obs-portable-28.0.2-r22274-ubuntu-$(lsb_release -rs).tar.bz2"